Gemini 3.1 Pro Preview

 Gemini 3.1 Pro Preview is one of Google’s broadest capability models:

-- Native multimodal understanding across text, images, audio, and video — all processed in a single context rather than through separate pipelines.
+- Native multimodal understanding across text, images, audio, video, and PDFs

 - 1M-token context enables very large codebase analysis, long document review, and broad multimodal evidence synthesis in a single pass.